pjkundert/python-slip39/README.txt

   to disk.).
 Presently, `slip39' can output example ETH, BTC, LTC, DOGE, BSC, and XRP addresses derived from the seed, to /illustrate/ what accounts are associated with the backed-up seed.
-Recovery of the seed to a [Trezor "Model T"] is simple, by entering the mnemonics right on the device.
+Recovery of the seed to a [Trezor "Model T"] or a (newer, less costly) ["Model One"] is simple, by entering the mnemonics right on the device.

   We also support the backup of existing insecure and unreliable 12- or 24-word BIP-39 Mnemonic Phrases as SLIP-39 Mnemonic cards, for